PreyPatell/PersonalPortfolio/README.md

 # Prey Patel Personal Website

-This personal website iwas created with the goal of showcasing my academic, interests, passion and experience in the tech field.
+This personal website was created with the goal of showcasing my academic, interests, passion and experience in the tech field.

 Deployed Version: https://preypatel.netlify.app/